svaksha/pythonidae/AI.md

 ### Speech Recognition
 + [Speech recognition software for Linux](http://en.wikipedia.org/wiki/Speech_recognition_software_for_Linux)
 + [Dragonfly](https://code.google.com/p/dragonfly/) ::  Dragonfly is a speech recognition framework.
 It is a Python package which offers a high-level object model and allows its users to easily write scripts, macros, and programs which use speech recognition.
 [Documentation](https://pythonhosted.org/dragonfly/).
++ [ParlAI](https://github.com/facebookresearch/ParlAI): A framework for training and evaluating AI models on a variety of openly available dialog datasets. http://parl.ai
 + [speech-processing](https://github.com/hbuschme/speech-processing) :: A Python framework for speech processing.

 ###### Resources
 + [An Introduction to Natural Language Processing](https://www.opendatascience.com/blog/an-introduction-to-natural-language-processing/) that introduces text based machine learning techniques (ex.
 N-grams, corpus,..) inorder to do text classification and analysis.